martinellison/anglican_calendar/README.md

 *Create a new test calendar in your calendar system for just your Church calendar, and import the holy days into this new calendar.
 Then, if you want to undo the load and remove all the holy days, you can just delete the test calendar.
-This is just an alpha version after all.*
+This program is just an alpha version after all.*

 There are generated calendars in the `data/cals` directory.
 Most